Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 For instance, if you don’t want to disable the publish functionality for users with the Administrator user role, then you can easily do that.

-Simply select that ‘Administrator’ user role from the ‘Who can ignore this task?” dropdown menu in the ‘Feaured Image’ row.
+Simply select the ‘Administrator’ user role from the ‘Who can ignore this task?” dropdown menu in the ‘Featured Image’ row.

-PublishPress Checklist also offers a bunch of other highly useful options that you can add to your checklist as well.
+PublishPress Checklist also offers a bunch of other useful options that you can add to your checklist.
+Feel free to review and use them on your website if needed.

 For instance, you can set a word count limit for content, the number of categories that can be selected, the number of internal links, and more.

-Once you’re done, simply click the ‘Save Changes’ button to store your settings.
+Once you are done, click the ‘Save Changes’ button to store your settings.

-Next, you need to go to a post you want to edit or you can create a new post by going to the Posts » Add New page from the admin sidebar.
+Next, open up the post you want to edit, or you can create a new post by going to the Posts » Add New screen from the WordPress admin area.

 Here you will see the ‘Publish’ button disabled along with a red exclamation mark (!) asking you to add a featured image.